zorun/kea-hook-runscript/README.md

 # TODO

+- take stdout/stderr of script and turn it into proper Kea logs
 - handle DHCPv6 hook points better
 - also call the script at load/unload
 - allow to configure which hook points will trigger the script